Strobesstrobes

 What is the difference between internal and external network penetration testing?

 External testing attacks your internet-facing assets to see if someone can get in.
 Internal testing starts from inside the network, assuming the perimeter is already breached, and measures how far an attacker can move and escalate.
-Most organizations need both.
+Most organizations need both, because they answer different questions.

 How long does an internal network penetration test take?

 A typical internal engagement runs one to three weeks depending on the size of the environment and the number of subnets and domains in scope.
-Larger enterprises with multiple forests can take longer.
+Larger enterprises with multiple forests can take longer, and an assumed-breach scope is usually faster because it skips the initial-access phase.

 What tools are used for internal network penetration testing?

-Common tools include nmap and masscan for discovery, Responder for poisoning, impacket and NetExec for relay and lateral movement, BloodHound and SharpHound for attack-path mapping, and mimikatz for credential dumping. hashcat handles offline cracking.
+Common tools include nmap and masscan for discovery, Responder for poisoning, impacket and NetExec for relay and lateral movement, BloodHound and SharpHound for attack-path mapping, and mimikatz for credential dumping. hashcat handles offline cracking when relaying is not an option.

 What is an assumed breach internal pentest?

 In an assumed-breach test the client gives the tester a low-privilege foothold up front, such as a standard domain user account or a network drop.
-This skips the initial-access phase so the engagement focuses on escalation and lateral movement, which is where most real damage happens.
+This skips the initial-access phase so the engagement focuses on escalation and lateral movement, which is where most real damage happens and where budget is best spent.

-Disable LLMNR and NBT-NS through Group Policy across all hosts, and enforce SMB signing so captured authentication cannot be relayed.
+Disable LLMNR and NBT-NS through Group Policy across all hosts (Turn off multicast name resolution = Enabled, and set NetbiosOptions = 2), and enforce SMB signing always so captured authentication cannot be relayed.
 These two changes break the most common internal credential-access chain with minimal operational impact.

 Sources and references